CBIIT/bento-docs/configuration/global-ui-elements.md

 ```

 ### Configuring Static Footer Text
-I would like to specify a short text content that will be placed in the bottom center of footer.
 1. Edit `$(src)/bento-frontend/src/bento/footer.js` with the editor of your choice.
 2. Set the field `footerStaticText` to the text of your choice.
 3. Example: